Nassima-el-jazouli/Pong-Renforcement-Learning/README.md

 # pong Project for LSI Students 2020
-In this project, we add some functions to agent.py to implement the Q-learning algorithm (Renforcement learning).
+In this project, the work that i had done was just adding some functions to agent.py to implement the Q-learning algorithm (Renforcement learning).